5 people struck, two dead in Suffolk shootings

 SUFFOLK, Va.
 (WAVY) — Police are investigating shootings Friday night that left two men dead and three people wounded near the downtown area.

-Police say they were called to area of 2nd Avenue at 9:22 p.m. and found two men dead and three people — a man, a woman and a girl — wounded from gunfire.
+Police say they were called to an area near 2nd Avenue at 9:22 p.m. and found two men dead and three people — a man, a woman and a girl — wounded from gunfire.
 The three injured were taken to the hospital and are expected to recover.

 In a press release, police said the victims were found in multiple locations in the area, but didn’t have additional details.